pwwiur/Jedoo/README.md

  - **setBytes**: To set value of a byte array typed column of a record by its ID.

 Understanding the functions of Jedoo is easy, You can check source code for more information about their arguments and return types.

+## Contribution Guides
+For most of time, Medoo is using develop branch for adding feature and fixing bug, and the branch will be merged into master branch while releasing a public version.
+For contribution, submit your code to the develop branch, and start a pull request into it.

+On develop branch, each commits are started with [fix], [feature] or [update] tag to indicate the change.

+## License
+This software is licensed under Apache v.2 license, the terms you may find is in the file named `LICENSE.txt`.